The Croods: Critical response

-Paul Asay of Plugged In gave the film a positive review, stating "The Croods is, first and foremost, Grug’s story.
-And it’s one I think an awful lot of fathers might relate to...I should say that there’s very little to fear from this movie.
-The Croods, for all its slapstick violence, is a fun, mostly clean and utterly charming diversion - something made for kids but meant for their parents.
-It’s funny.
-It’s touching.
-It reminds us that being a parent is tough in any epoch, but always worth the effort."
+Laremy Legel of Film.com gave the film a B, saying "How to Train Your Dragon and Lilo & Stitch are completely indicative of the experience you'll have with The Croods, which is to say a supremely positive one."
+Keith Staskiewicz of Entertainment Weekly gave the film a C+, and wrote in his review, "A handful of adrenalizing sequences of animated anarchy can't save this story from feeling overly primitive."

 In August 2021, Australian Prime Minister Scott Morrison compared the plot of the film to the process of easing COVID-19 restrictions.
-His comments were mocked on social media, with Courtney Fry of Pedestrian.TV noting the film as an odd reference, due to its mixed reception and lack of cultural impact.
+His comments were mocked on social media, with Courtney Fry of Pedestrian.TV noting the film as an odd reference, describing it as a "film that nobody has even thought about for nearly a decade".

 Accolades

 Soundtrack

-Alan Silvestri, who previously worked with co-director Chris Sanders on Lilo & Stitch (2002), composed the film's original score, which was released digitally on March 15, 2013, by Relativity Music Group, and on CD on March 26, 2013, by Sony Classical.
+Alan Silvestri, who previously collaborated with co-director Chris Sanders on Lilo & Stitch (2002), composed the film's original score, which was released digitally on March 15, 2013, by Relativity Music Group, and on CD on March 26, 2013, by Sony Classical.
 The soundtrack also includes "Shine Your Way", an original song performed by Owl City and Yuna.

 Video games

 A video game based on the film, titled The Croods: Prehistoric Party!, was released on March 19, 2013.
-Developed by Torus Games, Bandai Namco, and published by D3 Publisher, it was adapted for Wii U, Wii, Nintendo 3DS, and Nintendo DS.
+Developed by Torus Games and published by D3 Publisher in North America, and in PAL regions by Namco Bandai Games, it was adapted for Wii U, Wii, Nintendo 3DS, and Nintendo DS.
 The game enables players to take the members of the Croods family on an adventure through 30 party style mini games.
 It received mainly negative reviews.

 A mobile game, titled The Croods, which is a village building game was developed and published by Rovio, the creator of Angry Birds.
 It was released on March 14, 2013, for the iOS and Android platforms.